karpathy/karpathy.github.io/nntutorial.md

 - Monitoring of Cost function
 - Monitoring training/validation performance
 - Optimization: Using Momentum
-- Tweaking Learning rates
+- Tweaking Learning rates, learning rate schedules
 - Hyperparameter search, cross-validations
 - Common pitfalls: (e.g. dying ReLUs)
 - Handling unbalanced datasets
+- Approaches to debugging nets when something doesnt work

-## Chapter 4: Types of Networks in the Wild
+## Chapter 4: Networks in the Wild

 Case studies of models that work well in practice and have been deployed in the wild.